30 hours free childcare

 Step 1 – get your eligibility code

-Parents can now check their eligibility for 30 hours free childcare using the government’s childcare service.
-If you are eligible, you will be provided with an 11 digit eligibility code.
+You can now apply for your 30 hours eligibility code using the government’s childcare service.
+If you are eligible, you will be provided with an 11 digit code.

 Step 2 – take the code to your provider to secure your place